dvoelkl/HIDE/README.md

 In Tutorial.ipynb you find a detailed tutorial on how to use HIDE on an example breast cancer data set downloaded from DISCO (https://www.immunesinglecell.org/cell_type).
 HIDE_example.py also features the same example as how it could be used to integrate it into your pipeline.

 ## Requirements
 All necessary requirements are frozen in requirements.txt.
-We recommend python version 3.9.6, as this was the version we used for development.
+We recommend python version 3.13.2, as this was the version we used for freezing the requirements.
+For other version you must install the requirements on your own.

 ## Planned updates
 - Make HIDE available to non-coding users by implementing it into our graphical suite of deconvolution tools (Deconomix)